JACマガジン

 • Chronological order

-How to convert to easy Japanese
+How to convert to Plain Japanese

 Once you have compiled the information you want to convey, you then convert it into easy-to-understand Japanese.